bigandy/big-andy.co.uk/content/plugins/backwpup/readme.txt

 4. Backups Manage Page

 == Changelog ==
+= 2.1.17 =
+* Changed name of sav button to prevent false css.
+* added autocomplte off to some input fields.
+* cheange api domain for google storage
+* Updated AWS lib to 1.5.17.1

 = 2.1.16 =
 * Dropbox chunking will done in temp again.
 * uses stream for compression